 We first report the results of the first stage estimation of loan officer production functions.
 Then, we report the second stage estimates of the parameters of the structural model.
+In Online Appendix ??, we report the fit of the model.

 6.1.
 First Stage Estimates: Loan officer production functions